WE MAKE QUIZZING FUN: Rumours of this week's Fleetwood Mac top tribute show prompts ultimate trivia test

-Friday's City Hall world tour gig, celebrated here by East Coast (of UK) Black Magic Woman tribute footage, promises to feature tracks aplenty from '88 greatest hits collection, encompassing half a century's classic content from The White Album, Tusk, Rumours, Mirage and Tango In The Night, while our posers will decide if you are truly Mac-nificent!
+Friday's City Hall world tour gig, celebrated here by East Coast (of UK) Black Magic Woman tribute footage, promises to feature tracks aplenty from '88 greatest hits collection, encompassing half a century's classic content from The White Album, Tusk, Rumours, Mirage and Tango In The Night, while our top 25 posers will prove if you're truly Mac-nificent!

 TRENDING STORIES: